Hengle/Nexus-Security.github.io/content/posts/2016-09-09-doomsday-clicker-1921-mod-unlimited.md

 Doomsday Clicker is the ultimate destruction game: meet a host of crazy characters before destroying them all!

 **Features:**
-\* Collect bonuses when unwanted visitors knock on the door of your shelter
+\* Collect bonuses when unwanted visitors knock on the door of your shelter
 \* Discover tons of incongruous surprises!
 \* Watch the numbers grow again and again!
 \* Visit the SUPERCHARGEUR, a wheel of fortune that offers you temporary productivity gains!